telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/upgrade-api-analyzer.md

 **Telerik Upgrade API Analyzer** is a **ClickOnce** application and you can download the installation file directly from [our site](http://demos.telerik.com/UpgradeAPIAnalyzer/setup.exe).

->note The tool relies on **Microsoft .NET Framework 4.5.2** and if you haven’t got the framework on your machine, the setup of the tool installs it automatically.
+>tip The tool relies on **Microsoft .NET Framework 4.5.2** and if you haven’t got the framework on your machine, the setup of the tool installs it automatically.

 ## How Do You Use The Tool?